 After a vehicle health inspection, the technician found that the tires were over-inflated, according to the door sticker.
 Additionally, all four tires had worn down the tread in the center.
 This wear pattern is consistent with over-inflation and can lead to dangerous driving conditions.

 Based on their findings, the technician recommends that all four tires be replaced and inflated to the pressure specified in the door placard.
-They also recommend a four-wheel alignment, improving tire wear and handling.
+They also recommend a four-wheel alignment, to avoid uneven tire wear and improve handling.

 Below are just a few examples of typical Symptoms and Fixes your car might be experiencing